rafael-leveque/crops-growth-analysis/README.md

 - Process : loading images and calculating the NDVI and NDWI.
 - Store : storing the NDVI and NDWI values in a database.

+Development instructions are available in the [CONTRIBUTING.md](CONTRIBUTING.md) file.

+Some notes about development are available in the [NOTES.md](NOTES.md) file.

 ## Pre-requisites

 Install pyenv using the following command: